RGPD and HR data: good practices

 Limit the information collected and remain transparent

-The The human resources department needs personal information about employees for various HR processes: editing pay slips, administrative management of employees, etc. However, it is necessary to collect data by restricting itself to the strictly necessary information and to avoid the sensitive data (health, religion, political opinions, diets…).
+The human resources department needs personal information on employees for various HR processes, such as issuing pay slips and managing employee administration.
+However, it is necessary to collect data by restricting itself to the strictly necessary information and to avoid the sensitive data (health, religion, political opinions, diets…).
 The HR department is responsible for maintaining this data in a secure computer system that ensures confidentiality and traceability of changes.

 You should inform employees as soon as they provide you with new information that will be retained, for example for a training request.